Matthias1590/Matthias1590/README.md

 I'm Matthias and I'm a self-taught software engineer from the Netherlands, I started coding at the age of 16 and it has become my main hobby.
 I love learning new things and working with computers.

-- 🔭 I’m currently working on [CodeGenX](https://github.com/DeepGenX/CodeGenX)
+- 🔭 I’m currently working on [CodeGenX](https://github.com/DeepGenX/CodeGenX).
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Matthias1590&theme=dark)](https://github.com/anuraghazra/github-readme-stats)